Home/NFL

 “One of the first things I learned when I got here,’’ Pickens told me, “is that Dak is a ‘timing QB.’
 He needs you to be in exactly the right place, and then he’ll put the ball in exactly the right place.
 There’s a trust there.’’

-Prescott (with 16 TDs to five interceptions for 2,069 yards entering the Monday night visit from the Arizona Cardinals) is experiencing an MVP-level season despite Dallas’ 3-4-1 record.
+Prescott (with 16 TDs to five interceptions for 2,069 yards entering the Monday night visit from the Arizona Cardinals) is putting forth an MVP-level season despite Dallas’ 3-4-1 record.
 If the Cowboys are to make a climb in the standings, it’ll likely be less about their NFL-worst defense and more about Prescott and his weaponry and the way they fit together.

-Said Prescott: “Part of it is chemistry.
-But the chemistry is based on how he’s a hell of a player.’’
+“Part of it is chemistry,” Prescott said.
+“But the chemistry is based on how he’s a hell of a player.’’

-Pickens’ bond with All-Pro receiver CeeDee Lamb is a key to all of this; they make each other’s lives easier, too, on and off the field.
+Pickens’ bond with All-Pro receiver CeeDee Lamb is a key to all of this.
+They make each other’s lives easier, too, on and off the field.
 They became immediate besties upon Pickens’ arrival here at The Star, causing the pair to issue an assortment of nickname possibilities. (“Goodfellas’’ and “Mario Bros.’’ are among those, though they haven’t quite caught on.)

 article-image